Bun4un/devops_test_tasks/README.md

     - `FTP_PASSWORD`

 2. **On each commit to the main branch**, the GitHub Actions workflow will automatically deploy the files and update the `VERSION.txt` file.

+## Task #3: Ansible Playbook for Application Server Deployment

+Documentation and other filres are located in 'myproject-deployment'.